 Time to respond

-You are entitled to a response within thirty calendar days.
-However if the information being requested is both large in volume and complex in nature the Council can apply an extension of up to three months.
+You are entitled to a response within 30 calendar days.
+However if the information being requested is both large in volume and complex in nature we can apply an extension of up to three months.
 You will be informed as quickly as possible if this is deemed necessary.

 If the response includes a pupil's education record then this changes to 15 school days.